zanreal-labs/legal/en/trademark.md

 ## What is not a Trademark Policy violation?

 Using another's trademark in a way that has nothing to do with the product or service for which the trademark was granted is not a trademark policy violation.
-ZANREAL Labs usernames and free deployment URLs are available on a first-come, first-served basis and may not be reserved.
-A ZANREAL Labs account with a username that happens to be the same as a registered trademark is not, by itself, necessarily a violation of our trademark policy.
+ZanReal Labs usernames and free deployment URLs are available on a first-come, first-served basis and may not be reserved.
+A ZanReal Labs account with a username that happens to be the same as a registered trademark is not, by itself, necessarily a violation of our trademark policy.

 ## How do we respond to reported Trademark Policy violations?